oobecomau/desktop.gov.au/docs/blueprint/platform.md

 The data availability and resiliency of Microsoft 365 cloud service is in-built and managed by Microsoft.

-Data Availability Design Decisions for all agencies and implementation types.
+Data Availability Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---